- What is subject-verb agreement?

 All of these sentences are correct:

-My family is crazy.
+My family is hilarious.

 This government runs full page ads in major daily newspapers.